 - Where it is likely to be held;

 - The date range of the information you wish to access

 We will also need you to provide information that will help us confirm your identity.
 If we hold personal information about you, we will give you a copy of the information in an understandable format together with an explanation of why we hold and use it.

 In the first place, please talk to us direct to resolve the problem or query.
 You have the right to complain to the Information Commissioner’s Office (ICO) if we have not been able to satisfactorily resolve a problem about our handling of your personal information.

 ICO’s contact details: Head office is Information Commissioner’s Office, Wycliffe House, Water Lane, Wilmslow, Cheshire, SK9 5AF.
 Their helpline is firstname.lastname@example.org / 0303 123 1113 (UK) and +44 1625 545 70 (outside UK).
 Textphone is 01625 545860.

 What is a cookie?

 We have enabled the “Demographics and Interests” feature in order to help us better understand the type of people who visit and engage with our website.
-All of this data is anonymous and will not be passed to third-parties.
-To opt-out of all Google Analytics tracking across all the websites you use, click here to install a browser add-on.
+All this data is anonymous and will not be passed on to any third party.
+To opt out of all Google Analytics tracking across all the website pages you use, click here to install a browser add-on.